-Wendy Moten ascended to the Birdland stage with a smile and charm that lit up the room.
+Wendy Moten at Birdland began with her smile and charm that lit up the room.
 From her first words and the comfortable swing tempo of her first song, All of Me, Moten emerged as a poised, expressive, and consummate artist.
 She conveyed her passionate insights with a beautiful, clear voice and through her ability to command any genre she desired.
 Moten was accompanied by world-class musicians Andy Ezrin on piano, David M. Santos on electric bass, Graham Hawthorne on drums, and Paul Livant on guitar.
 It was an evening of R & B country, jazz, the American Songbook, pop, rock, and ineffable beauty.

 Moten explained that tonight was a musical journey.
-Through her words and song, she unfolded her story of nostalgia, perseverance, and the wisdom garnered from a life well lived.
+She unfolded her story of nostalgia, perseverance, and the wisdom garnered from a well-lived life through her words and song.
 More than that, we discovered that each song embodied Moten’s self-effacing tributes to the artistry of other musical greats.

 Diverging from the American songbook and reminding us of her Nashville roots, Moten delivered Bobby Gentry’s 1967 country blues tune Ode to Billy Joe.
 And, “Do you watch Saturday Night Live? she asked.”
 Yes, because there Paul Simon performed his Still Crazy After All These Years.
 Moten treated us similarly, with Andy Ezrin sliding from his grand piano to his synthesizer.
 As many closed their eyes, Moten transported us into 1975 with Janis Ian’s poetic and insightful At Seventeen.